+++ Your Name

-Only collect the necessary information e.g. do not collect the user's address if you only need the name of their general location.
+Your E-mail address Town & Country Only collect the necessary information e.g. do not collect the user's address if you only need the name of their general location.

-It must be clear from the form which information will be published on the website.
-Users must be' given an option to supply a screen name/their initials rather than their full name.
+†Phone number (optional): It must be clear from the form which information will be published on the website.
+Users must be given an option to supply a screen name/their initials rather than their

+Comments full name.

+49

+The second section of the section

+Send Clear

-Upload a video, audio clip or photo (optional) Choose the video or photo you want to upload.
+Upload a video, audio clip or photo (optional)

+Choose the video or photo you want to upload.
 Browse